MPAT-AU/MPAT-adinsertion/README.md

 * Add the plugin to your `MPAT-core/web/app/plugins/` directory:
   #### Using Composer
-  * Add the following code into the `composer.json` of MPAT-core:
+  * Add following code into the `composer.json` of MPAT-core:
     ```
     "repositories" : [
         ...